strapi/strapi/docs/v3.x/getting-started/vue-js.md

 Execute a POST request on the `restaurant` Collection Type in order to create a restaurant.

-Be sure that you activated the `create` permission for the `restaurant` Collection Type and the `find` permission fot the `category` Collection type.
+Be sure that you activated the `create` permission for the `restaurant` Collection Type and the `find` permission for the `category` Collection type.

 :::: tabs